Growers

 The Trust Protocol then applies the square root methodology in order to determine the number of second and third-party verifications for that crop year.

-The use of second party, or desktop, verification creates a more robust and credible verification cycle and system.
+The use of second party verification, which is done online or over the phone, creates a more robust and credible verification cycle and system.
 Third-party, or onsite visits, are up to a half day visit walking through the farm as well as reviewing any additional paperwork required for the verification of the questionnaire and FPC piece.

-If selected, participating in a third-party, independent verification is necessary in order for the grower to be considered in compliance with the program and a Trust Protocol representative will help walk you through the process.
+If selected, participating in a third-party, independent verification will be required.
+It’s a necessary step to make sure you’re in compliance with the program.
+We’ll be there to help you every step of the way and walk you through the process.

 The Trust Protocol’s mission is to bring quantifiable and verifiable goals and measurement to sustainable cotton production which provides brands and retailers with the critical assurances they need to confidently source more U.S. cotton.
 A successful program is a good for growers and their farming operations and helps ensure a viable market for U.S. cotton.